These Spinach Enchiladas are covered in a red enchilada sauce and stuffed with spinach, mushrooms and onions for a tasty Mexican dinner!

 - Lower heat to medium and add in sliced mushrooms, spinach, salt, garlic powder and cumin powder.
 Cook for about 8 more minutes, until mixture has cooked down.

 - Warm corn tortillas in the microwave in 30 seconds until soft and pliable.

 - In a 2-quart baking dish, begin to assemble the enchiladas.
 Spoon some of the spinach mixture into a warm tortilla.
 Top mixture with a sprinkle of shredded cheese and roll up like a taquito and place in baking dish, seam side down.
 Continue until all tortillas have been filled.

 - Pour the red enchilada sauce evenly on top of the enchiladas.
 Top with remaining shredded cheese.

 - Bake for 20 minutes or until cheese starts to bubble.

-- Serve with chopped cilantro, onions and feta cheese.
+- Serve with chopped cilantro, onions and cotija cheese.